tiny8877/okta.github.io/_source/_use_cases/inline_hooks/import_hook/import_hook.md

 ## About

 The Import Inline Hook enables you to add custom logic to the process of importing new users into Okta from an app.
-Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the results of matching rules that were applied.
+Your custom logic can modify user attributes, resolve uniqueness conflicts, and update the results of any matching rules that were applied.

 ## Objects in the Request from Okta

-For the Token Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:
+For the Import Inline Hook, the outbound call from Okta to your external service will include the following objects in its JSON payload:

 ### data.appUser.profile

-Provides the attributes of the user's app profile.
+Provides the attributes of the app profile of the user being imported.

 ### data.user.profile

-Provides the attributes of any existing Okta user profiles that were found to match the user.
+Provides the attributes of the existing Okta user profile that matched the app user.
+Multiple instances of this object can be returned, if there were more than one possible Okta user profile matches.

+### data.action.result

+The current default action that Okta will take.
+The two possible values are:

+- `CREATE_USER`: Create a new Okta user profile to assign this app user to.

+- `LINK_USER`: Accept this app user as a match of the Okta user indicated in `data.user.profile`.

+You can change the action that will be taken by means of the `commands` object you return.

 ## Objects in Response You Send